 In this respect, end-to-end connectivity, as a principle derived from traditional electronic communications regulation, might not be directly transferrable to NI-ICS, as each of these services fulfils various individual needs of users.
-In this line, Kerber and Schweitzer (2017)100 note that users effectively ensure end-to-end connectivity by multi-homing across various NI-ICS.
+In this line, Kerber and Schweitzer (2017) note that users effectively ensure end-to-end connectivity by multi-homing across various NI-ICS.
 This is straightforward in case the user is willing to substitute or multi-home across multiple NI-ICS to use specific functionalities (group chat, high resolution video, etc.).
-In the absence of a bottleneck, due to multi-homing for instance, end-to-end connectivity issues may thus not be as prevalent101.
-This also raises the question of whether 'end-to-end connectivity' is interpreted (and therefore expected) by users in a similar manner for services that are number-based (NB-ICS), as opposed to those that are provided independently of the numberbased system (NI-ICS).
-It could be the case that users expect 'full' end-to-end connectivity where the service is number-based, whereas for services that are number-independent, the expectation may be that they can increase the extent of connectivity to other users simply by multi-homing, a practice which users likely consider easy and generally free of monetary charge (unlike the case of NB-ICS).
-This intuition would in any event have to be tested by NRAs in practice, by looking at factors such as usage or the widespread availability of the alternatives to which users could resort to, as highlighted in chapter 4 of the report.
+In the absence of a bottleneck, due to multi-homing for instance, end-to-end connectivity issues may thus not be as prevalent.
+This also raises the question of whether 'end-to-end connectivity' is interpreted (and therefore expected) by users in a similar manner for services that are number-based, as opposed to those that are provided independently of the number-based